sindresorhus/got/documentation/3-streams.md

 	fs.createWriteStream('index.html')
 );

-// For POST, PUT, PATCH, DELETE, and QUERY methods, `got.stream` returns a `stream.Writable`.
+// For payload-capable shortcut methods such as POST, PUT, PATCH, DELETE, and QUERY, `got.stream` returns a `stream.Writable`.
 // This example POSTs the contents of a file to a URL. await streamPipeline(
 	fs.createReadStream('index.html'),